 - Education/Advocacy - your class works on an education or advocacy campaign that informs the community or advances a cause.

 In each of these models, a fundamental goal is to connect your service experience with the classroom content.
 Your professor will have assignments and reflection activities that will help you make these connections.

 As you serve, we ask you to consider the following components of service-learning that advance social justice:

-- Encounter - be open to building inclusive and caring relationships with individuals you meet as you serve.
+- Encounter - be open to building relationships with individuals you meet as you serve.